NORQUE-NOQ/SmartContract/README.md

 At Norque, we believe that true innovation lies at the intersection of advanced technology and uncompromised security.
 That’s why we’ve combined Timelock and Gnosis Safe (Multi-signature) contract features with the Norque Smart Contract to create a robust framework that redefines security standards in the blockchain realm.
 This unique combination isn’t just a step forward; it’s a monumental leap.

-A Closer Look at the Timelock and Multi-Signature (Multisig) Combination
+## A Closer Look at the Timelock and Multi-Signature (Multisig) Combination.

 **Timelock Feature: Security Through Strategic Delay**